codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.6.0 =
+* Reconfigured plugin to use classloader and converted a lot of functional code into OOP code
+* Updated CodeMirror to version 5.10.0
+* Added `[code_snippets]` shortcode for embedding snippet code in a post
+* Fixed broken snippet search feature [[#](https://wordpress.org/support/topic/search-is-not-working-6)]
+* Added front-end syntax highlighting for shortcode using [PrismJS](http://prismjs.com)

 = 2.5.1 =
 * Fixed: Ensure errors are fatal before catching them during error checking